Dobies Blog

 Looking for a creative way to share marketplace feedback to your executive and board leaders?
 Instead of a report with lengthy quotes and testimonials, consider presenting a word cloud that displays what consumers are saying in one quick, easily digestible image.
 Information that’s easy to absorb at a glance resonates more with readers.

-Word clouds can also help you take a keen look at the content on your website, particularly if you’re not employing search engine optimization and marketing tactics.
+Word clouds can also help you take a keen look at the content on your website, particularly if you’re not employing search engine optimization tactics.
 In seconds you’ll know exactly what words appear most frequently on key pages.
 You can use the results to assess whether or not you’re communicating what you want—and don’t want—to say.
 Try the same thing with key pages from your competitors’ sites to compare and contrast key messages.

 And speaking of your Internet presence, do you know what’s being said about your organization online?
 Word clouds are a great way to determine if your online press is positive and aligns with your key messages.
 Google your organization or a specific topic, then enter text from the search results into a word cloud app.
 You’ll get an instant visual representation of your online image and what it says about you.